08Peterhub/CODSOFT_WD_01/README.md

 # CODSOFT_WD_01
-Basic Landing Page using htnl and css
+Basic Landing Page using html and css